ARTICLE

 Earth's Changing Climate

 Some types of rocks only form from materials left behind from glaciers.
-When scientists find these rocks, it tells them that glaciers were once there.
+When scientists find these rocks, it also tells them that glaciers were once there.

-Scientists also have proof of glaciers from fossils.
+Scientists also have proof of glaciers from .
 Fossils show what kinds of animals and plants lived in certain areas.
 Looking for fossils of animals that lived in the cold can show scientists how far across the planet the glaciers reached.

 Natural Causes of Climate Change

-Natural climate change can also be affected by forces outside Earth's atmosphere.
+Climates change for many reasons.
+Some of these reasons have to do with Earth's .
+Forces outside Earth's atmosphere can also affect climate.
 Earth's relationship to the sun also affects climate.
-This includes how Earth is tilted and how it orbits around the sun.
+This includes how Earth is tilted and how it around the sun.
 These change slowly over time and affect how much of the sun's light reaches different parts of the world at different times.
 The 100,000-year cycles of ice ages are most likely caused by changes in these things.

-Large meteorites hitting Earth could also cause climate change.
-If a meteor hit Earth, it would send millions of tons of dirt and dust into the atmosphere.
+Large hitting Earth can also cause climate change.
+If a meteorite hits Earth, it can send millions of tons of dirt and dust into the atmosphere.
 This would block some of the sun's rays, making it cold and dark.
 Many plants and animals would die.
-Many paleontologists believe that dinosaurs went extinct partially due to a meteor or comet hitting Earth.
-Dinosaurs could not survive in a cool, dark climate.
-Their bodies could not adjust to the cold, and the dark killed many plants that they ate.
-Without the plants, the plant-eating dinosaurs died.
-And without those plant-eating dinosaurs, the dinosaurs that ate them died too.

 Human Causes of Climate Change